CodeyBoi/appendix3/contributing.md

 Make your changes to your local repo (more info about how to write code for the website will be in the section *Writing code for Blindtarmen 3*).

 Before you can upload your changes to the remote repo you need to *commit* them.
-Firstly, add the files you want to change to your commit using `git add path/to/file`, or `git add -A` to add all files in your repo which you have changed.
+Firstly, add the files you want to change to your commit using `git add path/to/file`, or `git add -A` to add all files in your repo which you have modified.
 Then run

     $ git commit -m "A message which very briefly describes your changes"